Any22/myDailyPlanner/README.md

 ## My Daily Planner
 ### Introduction
-- A task planning web application which helps you in maintaining your schedule by keeping the record of your to do, in progress,review and completed tasks.
+- A simple web application to help in organizing the daily routine tasks by maintaining the important "To-do", "In progress", "Review" and "Done" tasks and keep it save

 ### Build with: